Akasan/Akasan/README.md

 - Software Development
 - OSS Development

+# Research Topic
+## At College
+My research topic was optimization algorithm, especially Ant Colony Optimization for Traveling Salesman Problem(TSP).
+I also used Genetic Algorithm and some other algorithms.
 # LICENSE
 All developments are under MIT License.
 Please use them as you want.